BrunoCandeago/RobuxReseller-Calc/README.md

 ## 🚀 Getting Started

 **No installation required!**
-1. Download the latest `.exe` file from the [Releases](https://github.com/BrunoCandeago/RobuxReseller-Calc/releases) tab.
+1. Download the latest `.zip` file from the [Releases](https://github.com/BrunoCandeago/RobuxReseller-Calc/releases) tab.
+2. Extract the `.zip` and open the folder
-2. Double-click the file to open the calculator.
+3. Double-click the `.exe` to open the calculator.

 ## 📖 How to Use